fabiolune/func-redis/README.md

 # Redis Data Components

-This repo contains components aimed to simplify the adoption of Redis in `dotnet` using a Functional Programming first approach (thanks to Franco MElandri's [tiny-fp](https://github.com/FrancoMelandri/tiny-fp)).
+This repo contains components aimed to simplify the adoption of Redis in `dotnet` using a Functional Programming first approach (thanks to Franco Melandri's [tiny-fp](https://github.com/FrancoMelandri/tiny-fp)).

 The library includes functionalities to work with: